stcarrez/ada-awa/awa/docs/AWA.md

 specify any specific option to unlock the keystore.
 All is needed is the availability of the _gpg2_(1) command with the private key to unlock the keystore.

-The server global configuration file that is read with the `-c config_file` option can contain the following configuration:
+The server global configuration file that is read with the `-c config-file` option can contain the following configuration:

 | Name                      | Description                                                      |